 You have the option to skip any of your imported fields except the Unique Contact ID.

-Tip: Some fields are mapped automatically but can be adjusted based on your preference.If there is no existing option in the dropdown that matches your imported attribute(s), create a new Text, Number, or Date field.
+Tip: Some fields are mapped automatically but can be adjusted based on your preference.If no option in the dropdown matches your imported attribute(s), create a new Text, Number, or Date field.

 - Click Next.